What is the best wall system for a home?

 Alternative wall construction methods:

 There are many other methods of wall construction, what we have covered here are the more common and cost effective techniques.
-There are a variety of natural fibres that are used for home construction and insulation.
+There are a variety of natural fibres like hemp insulation that are used for home construction and insulation.

 Hempcrete: a mix of concrete and hemp fibres.
 It offers great sound proofing, not the greatest R value.
 It's labour intensive during installation, but an absolutely beautiful textured finish.
 Hemp wall panels are just finding their way onto the market, and will likely offer significantly reduced labour costs.